Areas Of Concentration

 A sampling of our typical family law clients includes:

-An individual who seeks to establish, modify, or enforce a prior decree of custody, timesharing, child support, or maintenance/alimony.
+- An individual who has moved to Kentucky from out of state and needs to register, modify, or enforce a prior decree of custody, timesharing, child support, or maintenance.

 Family Law FAQ